-- "For" our nominee for director;
+- "For" each of our two nominees for director;

 - "For" the 2022 Plan Proposal;

 - "For" the Nasdaq Proposal;

 - "For" the Reverse Stock Split Proposal; and

 - "For" Auditor Ratification Proposal.

 Can I change my vote after submitting my proxy?

 Yes, if you are a record holder you can revoke your proxy in any one of four ways: